Guest blog post by Vital Food Therapeutics Intern, Brooke Hopfauf.

 - Probiotics can benefit the intestinal barrier function, decrease inflammation, and modulate the immune system.

-- Great sources include fermented foods and cultured dairy products.
+- Great sources of probiotics include fermented foods and cultured dairy products.

 - Prebiotics are non-digestible components of food, which stimulate growth and activity of microflora.
 3 * Individuals with SIBO should introduce prebiotics slowly to assess their tolerance.